barnamarczali/personal-website/DATABASE_SETUP.md

 To view the recommendations people have submitted:

-1. Create a simple admin page (optional), or
+1. Visit `/admin` on your site to see all submissions
-2. Use the Vercel KV dashboard:
+2. Or use the Vercel Redis dashboard:
-   - Go to Storage → Your KV Database
+   - Go to Storage → Your Redis Database
    - Click "Data Browser"
    - Search for keys like `recommendations:song` or `recommendations:writing`

 ## Cost

-Vercel KV has a generous free tier:
+Upstash Redis on Vercel has a generous free tier:
+- 10,000 commands per day
 - 256MB storage
-- 3000 commands per day

 This is more than enough for a personal website collecting recommendations!

 ## Troubleshooting

 If recommendations aren't saving:
-1. Check that KV is properly connected in Vercel Dashboard
+1. Check that Redis is properly connected in Vercel Dashboard
 2. Check the browser console for errors
-3. Verify environment variables are set (in Vercel Dashboard → Settings → Environment Variables)
+3. Verify the `REDIS_URL` environment variable is set (in Vercel Dashboard → Settings → Environment Variables)

-The required environment variables (automatically added by Vercel):
+The required environment variable (automatically added by Vercel):
-- `KV_URL`
-- `KV_REST_API_URL`
-- `KV_REST_API_TOKEN`
-- `KV_REST_API_READ_ONLY_TOKEN`
+- `REDIS_URL` - Redis connection URL in format: `redis://default:password@host:port`